jonasheschl/SpellCheckers-Inc/solution/solution.md

 # Solution for SpellCheckers Inc.

 To solve this challenge, players must first overwrite one of the default magic database files to configure a json file to be detected as an image.
-After this, players must craft and invoke a json file, read by a custom templating engine to read the flag.
+After this, players must craft and upload a json file, read by a custom templating engine to read the flag.
 Both these files must be specifically crafted polyglots to exploit parser differentials.

 ## Overwriting the mime database